 On clear, bright mornings, when the sun rose large and orange over the South China Sea, the jungle-covered highlands appeared a glowing, light green.
 The peaks, with their soft carpet of trees, looked inviting, even picturesque.
 But during the months of the northeast monsoon, the highlands took on a very different appearance.
 Frequently hidden behind low-hanging clouds and soaked by light rains, the highlands appeared threatening.

-Journeying through Indochina in 1950, British travel writer Norman Lewis, who journeyed through the highlands in 1950, remarked on the appearance of the hills through the crachin.
-Lewis wrote, “The whole district of Dak Lac [in the highlands] is seen as if through dark glasses.
+Journeying through Indochina in 1950, British travel writer Norman Lewis encountered the highlands during the monsoon season.
+He wrote, “The whole district of Dak Lac is seen as if through dark glasses.
 There is not a great deal of colour.
 It is a study in smoky blues, greens and white…In the morning the mountains float above a cauldron of mist in which islands slowly materialize….”

 The Vietnamese believed ghosts haunted the highlands.
 And although the Americans didn’t believe in those ghosts, many still feared the place.
 Author Michael Herr wrote, “…the Highlands are spooky, unbearably spooky, spooky beyond belief.”

 The Central Highlands could appear heavy, large, and immovable.
 For centuries, the Vietnamese had viewed the highlands as Vietnam’s anchor, providing the country with a solidness not apparent along the wind- and wave-swept coast.
 In the 1960’s, when so much movement and violence enveloped Vietnam and its people, the highlands held firm.
 In the Vietnamese mind, the highlands symbolized Vietnam’s strength, its survival, and its eternal character.